ivaluev/test-shipments-cra/README-IMPL.md

+for convinience - json server is started automatically on port 4000 (app runs on port 3000)?

 there are multitude of possible project file structures as well as state managenet solutions

 for this example I used a simple modifieble url state - although I can easyly rewrite (use) into immutable redux one - the result will still be the same